tecnico-dad/DAD2627/README.md

 # Requirements

-The project requires the following packages:
+The project requires the following packages (you are free to use other versions of java):

 - Java 22
 - Maven 3.8.4